iamgkstack/search-api/README.md

 ## APIs availabe

-Fetch all the available products
+Fetch all the available result which has name like %Lelia%

 ```curl
 curl -X GET http://localhost:5200/api/v1/search/users/Lelia